reimagined/resolve/docs/manage-application.md

 yarn resolve-module-admin read-models reset ShoppingList
 ```

 The default URL that **resolve-module-admin** uses to access a reSolve application's API is `http://localhost:3000/api`.
-Use the `--api-url` option to specify other URL:
+Use the `--api-url` option to specify another URL:

 ```bash
 yarn resolve-module-admin --api-url "https://127.0.0.1:2000/api" read-models reset ShoppingList